and-sm/exb/ExBanking-rest/README.md

 ### **How to run:**

-- Use node 20+ (I used Ubuntu 22.04)
+- Use node 20+
 - Execute in terminal to run backend:

   ```bash
   npm i
   npm start
   ```

-- To run tests, execute the following command in another terminal:
+- Execute in terminal to run tests:
   ```bash
   npm test
   ```